Kay Burley: 2015–present

 In December 2020, Burley admitted to breaching London's tier 2 coronavirus restrictions when celebrating her 60th birthday.
 Her actions allegedly included meeting up to nine individuals outside of her household, breaking the 11pm curfew, and socialising inside two restaurants and her own home.
 Burley was later suspended from Sky News until June 2021, and withdrawn from consideration for the Royal Television Society's journalism awards.

 In March 2022, during an interview with two Ukrainian refugees in Dublin, Burley drew criticism for stating that they can "start to build a new life in Dublin, safe in the knowledge that the British people are completely behind you".
 Dublin is in the Republic of Ireland, so not part of Britain or the UK.

 In February 2023, during the disappearance of Nicola Bulley, Burley presented two breakfast programmes on location from St Michael's on Wyre, one of which involved retracing Nicola's last steps in real time whilst providing commentary.
 In a statement read out by police on 20 February, Nicola's family condemned the actions of Sky News.

+In October 2023 Sky News issued a retraction after Burley misquoted Palestinian Ambassador to the United Kingdom Husam Zomlot multiple times as saying "Israel had it coming" which gave a misleading impression that he believed they deserved it.
+Her false claims resulted in 1,537 Ofcom complaints.

+Burley was criticised in November 2023 when, during an interview with Israeli spokesperson Eylon Levy, she asked what he thought of a hostage negotiator's claim that Israel values Israeli lives disproportionately to that of Palestinian lives.
+Burley later issued a statement stating that she "raised a controversial view from an earlier guest to allow another to respond", emphasising a mission to fairly present the news of the war.

 Writing

 Burley's first novel, First Ladies, was published on 12 May 2011.
 The book is an erotic romance set in the media industry, including television news.
-One reviewer called it a "turgid mess" which is not even bad enough to be good: "Unfortunately, this book, with its dire comic timing, complete absence of irony, pointless digressions, dull plotting and complete lack of any engaging characters, is so mind-numblingly, fist-chewingly awful, that it’s just bad."
+One reviewer called it a "turgid mess" which is not even bad enough to be good: "Unfortunately, this book, with its dire comic timing, complete absence of irony, pointless digressions, dull plotting and complete lack of any engaging characters, is so mind-numblingly, fist-chewingly awful, that it's just bad."

 Another Burley novel, Betrayal, was published in May 2012.

 Personal life

+Burley married Steve Burley in 1980 but later divorced.
+She married Steve Kutner in 1992 in Antigua.
+The couple had one son, born in 1993 and separated in 1994.
+She had a five-year relationship with George Pascoe-Watson, who was the political editor of The Sun.

 In 2018 Burley participated in Channel 4's Celebrity Hunted and was captured in the penultimate episode.

-In an interview with The Telegraph, Burley said she was a keen climber and mountaineer.
+In an interview with The Telegraph in 2019, Burley said she was a keen climber and mountaineer.